Student Organization Resources

 - Marshall Undergraduate Advising and Student Affairs funding

-The Marshall School of Business provides limited funding for MRSOs to cover MRSO event food, gift, and parking expenses.
+The Marshall School of Business provides limited funding for MRSOs to cover MRSO virtual event expenses.
 Funding is awarded on a case by case basis until all funds have been exhausted.

 Given the virtual nature of Fall 2020 events, we expect expenses for virtual events to be unique and different.
 They will be considered on a case by case by basis.